Rahim Jaffer: Political career

 Jaffer was elected to the House of Commons as the Member of Parliament (MP) for Edmonton—Strathcona in the federal election on 2 June 1997, at the age of 25.
 He won the seat as a member of the Reform Party of Canada (later the Canadian Alliance, which later merged with the Progressive Conservatives to form the Conservative Party).
 Jaffer was re-elected in 2000.

 In 2001, Matthew Johnston, an aide to Jaffer, impersonated him during a radio interview that Jaffer was himself unable to attend.
 Jaffer subsequently apologized for the stunt in the House of Commons and was suspended from his caucus position for several months.
 The incident was parodied by This Hour Has 22 Minutes, Rick Mercer performed a rap based on Eminem's "The Real Slim Shady", with the lyrics "Will the real Rahim Jaffer please stand up?"

 In the 2006 election, Jaffer was re-elected to serve a fourth term as the Member of Parliament for Edmonton—Strathcona.
 On 8 February 2006, Prime Minister Stephen Harper named him chair of the Conservative caucus.

 Jaffer lost his seat in the 2008 election after he was defeated by New Democrat Linda Duncan.
 Jaffer was initially reluctant to concede defeat but finally did so on 16 October after the results were officially validated by the riding returning officer.

 In 2009, Jaffer expressed interest in re-seeking the Conservative nomination for Edmonton—Strathcona at the next election.
 However, he declined to do so after it was claimed that he was shut out of nomination process.

 Jaffer was once voted "laziest MP" in an annual survey by The Hill Times.

-In June 2025, Jaffer entered the mayoral race of the2025 Edmonton municipal election, however ultimately came in fifth place with 4.3% of the vote.
+In June 2025, Jaffer entered the mayoral race of the 2025 Edmonton municipal election, however ultimately came in fifth place with 4.3% of the vote.